vide-collabo/AFSharpShowcase/README.md

 Facts
 ---

+* Can be mixed with other concepts like Promise/Async/etc. and provide a use case centered API for such cases
+* Immutability at it's core; open for mutability when required
 * Lightweight: "Hook-in" everywhere in your application
 * Universal: Not bound to a specific framework
 * No dependencies: No need to install a specific framework